 The pressure to make sure everyone is entertained and having a good time can be one of the big stressors of the holiday season.
 This can be particularly challenging when your kids are out of school for an extended period, and you are disinclined to indulge loads amount of screen time.

 Typically, a large cruise ship will have an entire staff of Youth Program personnel charged with providing a roster of engaging age-appropriate activities.
 While there may certainly be some options for spending time with a gaming console or at an arcade, many other options will be readily available as well.
 If you are traveling with a baby or toddler, some cruise ships provide programs for these youngest travelers too.
-Just be sure to look for one of those cruises that has childcare for babies.
+Just be sure to look for one of those cruises that have childcare for babies.

 For ideas on portable kids’ gifts that you can easily pack for your cruise, check out our holiday gift guide.
 Kids Love These Awesome Travel Gifts On Family Holiday Cruises.